emilypastewka/emilypastewka.github.io/posts/energy_tech_data_problems/content.md

 # Energy Tech Data Problems

 The intersection of climate technology and data has never been more critical.
 We have more data than ever to work with, and climate challenges are more pressing than ever.
 But climate tech is not a monolith, and exactly what data work looks like varies by sector.
-I'm most excited about [the energy side of climate tech](../rocket_ships/), and break it down further into 4 categories: Efficiency, Renewables, Electrification, and Grid Modernization.
-The businesses in each category have different types of data needs.
+I'm most excited about [the energy side of climate tech](../rocket_ships/), and break it down further into 4 categories: [Efficiency](#efficiency), [Renewables](#renewables), [Electrification](#electrification), and [Grid Modernization](#grid-modernization).
+I also think about [Picks & Shovels](#picks-and-shovels).
+The businesses in each of these five categories have different types of data needs.

  This understanding of the space was key to the decision I made to join Palmetto, and I hope it helps others make their choices too.
 Working on climate is fundamentally valuable, and probably puts you on a team with great people.
 Working on problems that interest you, that harness your best abilities, is even better.

 ## Efficiency
 Energy efficiency means, simply, using less energy.
 On its surface, it's sensible: if we use less energy, we don't need to burn as many fossil fuels.
 Companies in this space are developing less resource-intensive manufacturing processes ([37% of global energy use](https://www.iea.org/energy-system/industry)), building materials that better insulate and take advantage of the natural environment to reduce requirements for heating and cooling ([almost 25% of energy use worldwide](https://www.iea.org/reports/global-status-report-for-buildings-and-construction-2019)), and devices and appliances that use less energy, .
 They are also optimally routing traffic and goods to conserve fuel ([also about 25% of energy use worldwide](https://www.eia.gov/outlooks/ieo/pdf/transportation.pdf)) and nudging individuals to take energy-efficient actions. [[1]](#1)